influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 ### Incident response

 Report security incidents to <security@influxdata.com> or <support@influxdata.com>.
-We maintain procedures for incident alerting and response, performance or downtime events, security, and customer notification.
+InfluxData maintains procedures for incident alerting and response, performance or downtime events, security, and customer notification.
 We perform root cause analysis (RCA) as part of our incident response.